Welcome to ClinicAid

 For specific billing questions about how to claim for certain services or questions about rejected/underpaid claims, it is best to contact the Alberta Health Claims and Assessment office at 1-780-422-1600.
 They will generally ask for your Claim Number which you can find at the top of your invoice.

-For questions about provider registration, facility registration, or to find out which functional centre is the correct one to use for your particular facility and the services you provide, call the Alberta Provider and Facility Registration department at 1-780-422-1522.
-You can also consult the Alberta Health Facility Listings for definitions of the various functional centres and a list of the main facilities in the province.
+For questions about provider registration, facility registration, or to find out which functional centre is the correct one to use for your particular facility and the services you provide, call the Alberta Provider and Facility Registration department at 1-780-422-1522, or you can email firstname.lastname@example.org.
+You can also consult the Alberta Health Facility Listing for definitions of the various functional centres and a list of the main facilities in the province.

 Other useful resources include the Alberta Health Physician Resource Guide (for information about the various aspects of being a practitioner in Alberta), the Schedule of Medical Benefits (for specific procedures lists, fee amounts, and explanatory code definitions), and the Claims Forms section (for copies of the forms required to set up a practitioner, facility, Business Arrangement, and more in Alberta).